How to Show or Hide Drive Letters in Windows 11 File Explorer

 Change settings using Folder Options

-You can show or hide drive letters in Windows 11 File Explorer by changing the Folder Options.
-This is a simple way to control which drive letters appear in your File Explorer window.
+Showing or hiding drive letters in Windows 11 File Explorer is achievable by adjusting the Folder Options.
+This method lets you control which drive letters appear in your File Explorer window, making it simpler to manage your drives.

 - Open the File Explorer folder options.